IKIM-Essen/ClusterDocs/docs/reference/access-ssh-vscode.md

 ### Analysis and notebooks

-VS Code is still the suggested front end for most Python and R users: edit the analysis, environment file, batch script, and notebook there.
+VS Code remains a useful front end for advanced Python and R users: edit the analysis, environment file, batch script, and notebook there.
 The execution rule does not change.
 Long or data-intensive Python and R programs run through Slurm.
 A Jupyter kernel also runs inside a bounded Slurm allocation and is